ariasher/Amar-Ujala-Downloader/README.md

 Date range - ```python auj.py dl -s 2021/05/01 -e 2021/05/10```

 ## Disclaimer:
 _Only meant for personal use and not for commercial purpose.
-If it violates the TnC, message me to take it down._
+If it violates any TnC, message me to take it down._